Test of streaming and triggered readout schemes for the TPEX Lead Tungstate Calorimeter: Analysis Methodology

 When a high energy electron from the beam hits the crystal it will produce a particle shower which is not necessarily contained in a single crystal.
-In order to reconstruct the full energy of the particle one needs to sum deposited energy in all crystals for this particular event.
+In order to reconstruct the full energy of the particle one needs to sum the deposited energy in all crystals for the given event.
 Figure \ref{figIF3:spectrasum} shows an example of this sum when the 5 GeV beam was directed at the central crystal.
-ROOT functions "gaus" and "crystalball" were used to extract the position of the peak.
-As can be seen, the "crystalball" function better fits the shape of the histogram than the "gaus" function.
+The ROOT~\cite{Bruna1997} functions ``gaus" and ``crystalball" \cite{OregliaPHD, GaiserPHD, SkwarnickiPHD} were used to extract the position of the peak.
+As can be seen, the ``crystalball" function better fits the shape of the histogram than the ``gaus" function.

-Positions of the sum peaks for all four energies were plotted against beam energies in Fig.~\ref{figIF4:mean}.
-We can see that the data is not perfectly linear and with increasing beam energy more of the particle shower energy is lost between the crystals.
+Positions of the sum peaks for all four energies were plotted against the beam energies in Fig.~\ref{figIF4:mean}, where one can observe a non-linearity which is increasing with the beam energy.

-\section{Streaming and triggered readout}
+\section{Streaming and Triggered Readout}

+The DAQ system based on QDC electronics has a dead time of around 7.36 $\mu s$ and the one based on a digitizer is nearly dead time free, since the boards circular memory can store an event in a free buffer even if another buffer which stores an event is currently being read out \cite{CaenV1725}.
+The only situation when a dead time for the digitizer can occur is when all buffers are occupied and the board is in the ``full” condition and a new event is sent to the buffer~\cite{CaenV1725}, but this situation was avoided by reading out the memory when at least one event was recorded.

 Due to QDC limitations, like dead time, requiring the trigger signal, etc., the QDC accepts a lower event rate than the digitizer.
-To account for this difference in recorded events, the data recorded by the digitizer without trigger signal was removed from the analysis.
-Below we show our technique for removing these events for a 2 GeV electron beam run with the beam centered on the central crystal.
+To account for this difference in recorded events, the data recorded by the digitizer without a corresponding trigger signal was removed from the analysis.
+Below we show our technique for removing these triggerless events for a 2 GeV run with the beam centered on the central crystal.

-The digitizer accepts all events above a threshold.
+The digitizer accepts all events above a threshold of 48 mV at the input dynamic range of 2 Vpp.
 These events must be correlated with the trigger signal.
-This was done by determining two time differences: for all events in a selected crystal between two subsequent events in channel 0 (trigger signal) one time difference was formed with first channel 0 event and the other with the second channel 0 event.
-In other words, time difference of events before event in channel 0 and the time difference of events after channel 0, as can be seen in Fig.~\ref{figIF5:coin04} for central crystal (channel 4).
-The similar timing offset was also found for other channels.
+This was done by determining two time differences: for all events in a selected crystal between two subsequent events in the trigger (channel 0) one time difference was formed with the first trigger signal and the other with the second trigger signal.
+In other words, we construct the time difference of events before the first trigger signal and the time difference of events after the trigger signal, as can be seen in Fig.~\ref{figIF5:coin04} for the central crystal (channel 4).
+A similar timing offset was also found for other crystals.